nuxt/docs/pt-BR/guide/views.md

 ## Pages

-Every Page component is a Vue component, but Nuxt.js adds special keys to make the development of your universal application the easiest way possible.
+Every Page component is a Vue component, but Nuxt.js adds special keys to make the development of your universal application as easy as possible.

 ```html
 <template>